 What are the advantages of a gas grill over a charcoal grill?

-Charcoal grills can be somewhat of a process to light and start the flame.
-There is definitely some patience involved when getting your charcoal grill going.
-On the other hand, a gas grill lights in seconds and doesn't take long to preheat.
-Even though a gas grill is typically more expensive than a charcoal grill, propane is much cheaper than charcoals.
-Additionally, cooking with charcoals can be extremely smoky and ashy, so there’s much less cleanup involved when using a gas grill.
+Additionally, even though a gas grill is typically more expensive than a charcoal grill, propane is much cheaper than charcoals.
+Cooking with charcoals can be extremely smoky and ashy, so there’s much less cleanup involved when using a gas grill.
 It is much easier to control your flame with a gas grill because you can simply adjust a knob to increase or decrease the severity of your flame, whereas, with a charcoal grill, you’d have to move around the charcoals to accommodate your flame preferences.

 Why Trust The Spruce Eats?